 The Importance Of Debt To Return On Equity

-Although Sharps Compliance does use a little debt, its debt to equity ratio of just 0.056 is very low.
-Its ROE is quite low, and the company already has some debt, so surely shareholders are hoping for an improvement.
-Careful use of debt to boost returns is often very good for shareholders.
-However, it could reduce the company's ability to take advantage of future opportunities.
+Although Sharps Compliance does use a little debt, its debt to equity ratio of just 0.063 is very low.
+Its ROE is certainly on the low side, and since it already uses debt, we're not too excited about the company.
+Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.